imvetri/ui-editor/CONTRIBUTING.md

 •	Run the project ( npm start )
 •	Save changes ( npm run build ) and remove dist/index.html from the change list.
 •	Commit the changes (git commit -m “change details” )
 •	Push the changes and open a pull request.
+Do not worry if you made any mistake or stuck.
+Write about what you wanted to do, I'll help you out.

 What to contribute